harshita-gupta/cs262-logical-clock/README.md

 #### Trial 3:
 Tick values: 1, 4, 5

-In this trial, one machine was significantly slower than the other two.
+In this trial, the three machines in concern are

 #### Trial 4:
 Tick values: 2, 2, 4